-It’s late fall, which means in many parts of the country people have harvested the last of their summer garden produce.
+It’s fall, which means in many parts of the country people have harvested the last of their summer garden produce.
 The message here today is, don’t let anything go to waste.

 Are you drowning in zucchini, cucumbers, squash and tomatoes, thanks to your garden?
 Too much produce is a great problem to have, but can sometimes leave gardeners wondering how to get the most out of their harvest.